NateWr/restaurant-reservations/readme.md

 * Initial release

 ## Upgrade Notice

+#### 1.7.8
+This update adds two features to help you comply with GDPR privacy regulations in Europe: a confirmation field can be added to the booking form to collect a customer's consent to store their data.
+And you can delete all bookings related to an email address.

 #### 1.7.5
 This update adds an option to require a phone, email address validation and a notification bubble showing the number of upcoming pending bookings in the admin area.